cfpb/design-manual/guides/accessible-interfaces.md

 #### Maintain context

-Avoid drastically changing a user’s context without an explicit request from that user.
-Generally, explicit request an be thought of as clicking or otherwise activing a link or button.
+Avoid drastically changing a user’s context without an explicit request from the user, like clicking or otherwise activing a link or button.
 At a bare minimum, do not change context due solely to a focus change.

+If an automatic context change is necessary, warn the user in advance and give them an opportunity to change this behavior.

 </div>